apache/incubator-gluten/docs/GlutenInstallation.md

 5. Maven 3.6.3 or higher version
 6. Hadoop 2.7.5 or higher version
 7. Spark 3.1.1 or higher version
-8. Intel Optimized Arrow 4.0.0
+8. Intel Optimized Arrow 7.0.0

 ### GCC installation

 #### installing GCC 7.0 or higher version

-Please notes for better performance support, GCC 7.0 is a minimal requirement with Intel Microarchitecture such as SKYLAKE, CASCADELAKE, ICELAKE. https://gcc.gnu.org/install/index.html
+Please note for better performance support, GCC 7.0 is a minimal requirement with Intel Microarchitecture such as SKYLAKE, CASCADELAKE, ICELAKE. https://gcc.gnu.org/install/index.html

 Follow the above website to download gcc.